-Recently local historian and Samuels Avenue preservationist John Shiflet and I were looking through the late Leonard Sanders’s How Fort Worth Became the Texasmost City for a photo of B. B. Paddock’s house when we came across an 1898 photo of the funeral of local merchant David Linsky (born 1850) at “an early cemetery.”
+Local historian and Samuels Avenue preservationist John Shiflet and I were looking through the late Leonard Sanders’s How Fort Worth Became the Texasmost City to find a photo of B. B. Paddock’s house when we came across an 1898 photo of the funeral of local merchant David Linsky (born 1850) at “an early cemetery.”

-That “early cemetery,” given the date of the photo, the isolation of the cemetery, and the cemetery’s small area, could be only Emanuel Hebrew Rest on South Main.
+That “early cemetery” was not identified, but given the date of the photo, the isolation of the cemetery, and the cemetery’s small area, it could be only Emanuel Hebrew Rest on South Main.
 John Peter Smith donated about one acre—then beyond the city limits—for the cemetery in 1879, two years after he donated adjacent land for a hospital.
 (His hospital would not be built until 1939.)
 The photo shows how sparsely settled the South Side was in 1898.
 (Photo from Beth-El Congregation Archives.)

-Then I noticed the arched entrance in the left corner of the cemetery.
-If that entrance was Emanuel Hebrew Rest’s current entrance on South Main, that meant the photographer was looking southwest from just east of Main Street.
+Then I noticed the arched entrance in the lower left corner of the cemetery.
+If that entrance was Emanuel Hebrew Rest’s current entrance on South Main, that meant the photographer (possibly from the roof of St. Joseph Hospital) was looking southwest from just east of Main Street.
 And lying to the southwest, four-tenths of a mile from the cemetery, would be today’s Chase Court, developed in 1907 from the Chase estate.

 I asked local historian Michael McDermott, author of Fort Worth’s Fairmount District, for his opinion.

 McDermott got out his historian-strength magnifying glass and confirmed that under the left circle is the opulent stone stable (with cupola) of the Chase estate and that under the middle circle is the equally opulent stone windmill of the Chase estate.